 Admission is 5 CHF and you pay inside the church.

-Originally, when the Drei Weieren were created, there were only three ponds.
-They served as water reserves to help in a fire and to secure the textile industry’s water supply.
+Originally, when Drei Weieren were created, they consisted of only three ponds.
+These served as water reserves to help in case of a city fire and to secure the textile industry’s water supply.

 Now, how do you get up there?

-Alternatively, hop on the free shuttle bus that says Dreilinden.
-This seasonal bus runs every half hour during summer, but only if the weather is good and says Bäderbus in the front.
+Alternatively, hop on the free shuttle bus going to Dreilinden.
+This seasonal bus runs every half hour during summer if the weather is good and says Bäderbus in the front.

-4. Fetch a ride with the Mühleggbahn
+5. Fetch a ride with the Mühleggbahn

-The Mühleggbahn is a 316 m long inclined lift heading up and down the Mühleggschlucht, a gorge right behind the Abbey District.
+The Mühleggbahn is a 316 m long inclined lift heading up and down Mühleggschlucht, a gorge right behind the Abbey District.
 Back in 1893, when the Mühleggbahn was established, it was the first means of public transport in town.

 The ride between St. Gallen and St. Georgen takes roughly 90 seconds and is part of the local fare zone system.
 If you don’t already have a zone ticket, you’ll pay 2.40 CHF for a single ride.

-5. Check out the city’s very own waterfall
+6. Check out the city’s very own waterfall

 Who said you had to go far to be in the wilderness?